-1. The infrastructure agreed for the operation of the train
+- The infrastructure agreed for the operation of the train

 The right to operate the vehicle on tracks and through track switches so that the allocated capacity can be used in accordance with the terms and conditions that were established in the annual timetable.
 The usage must be in line with the track access agreement, as well as permits, licences and regulations.
+If the traffic assignment requires access to platforms, this is also included.

-2. Overhead electricity, catenary
+Overhead electricity, catenary